 Both certifications are valid for four years from the date of issue.

 - The Delaware Restaurant Association offers online training courses for $25.

 - eTIPS offers a Delaware TIPS Alcohol Server Training and Certification course for $40.

 Delaware TIPS training is available from 360Training as well.

 What are the Bartending License Requirements for Delaware?

-Besides taking your responsible server training, the only other requirement is being of age to serve alcohol.
+Besides taking your first responsible server training course, the only other requirement is being of age to serve alcohol.
 As of 2023, to work as a bartender in Delaware, you must be at least 21, while you serve alcohol in a restaurant at 18.

-To take the training, you need to provide a state driver’s license or identification card with a photo, an active Military ID with an image, a Passport or a US passport.
+To take the training, you must provide a state driver’s license or identification card with a photo, an active Military ID with an image, a Passport or a US passport.

 What Is the Job Market Like for Bartenders in Delaware?